Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 Output: "Secret not found:deleted_secret"
 ```
 ### Logging
-This library by default has network trace logging enabled.
+Network trace logging is disabled by default for this library.
 This will be logged at DEBUG level.
 The logging policy in the pipeline is used to output HTTP network trace to the configured logger.
 You can configure logging to print out debugging information to the stdout or write it to a file using the following example:

  ```python
 import sys